NAAA Actions Regarding UAS

 NAAA and other aviation stakeholders have raised concerns about unrestricted UAS use for some time.
 These concerns resulted in FAA to require drone registration of all operators of small UAS weighing more than 0.55 pounds (250 grams) and less than 55 pounds (approx. 25 kilograms).
 Under this rule, any owner of a small UAS must register.
 Owners may use either a paper-based process or a new, streamlined, web-based system at www.faa.gov/uas/registration.
 Registrants must provide their name, home address, and email address, along with a $5 registration fee.
 Upon completion of the registration process, the web application generates a Certificate of Aircraft Registration/Proof of Ownership that includes a unique identification number for the UAS owner, which must be marked on the aircraft.
 Hopefully, this will result in fewer reckless UAS operators and increase accountability.
 After briefly being halted by a judge in 2017 for conflicting with the 2012 FAA Modernization and Reform Act, which prohibited the FAA from regulating model aircraft, the registration system was reinstated through the 2017 National Defense Reauthorization Act.
-As of January 3, 2017, nearly 630,000 UAVs have been registered with FAA.
+As of January 2018, over 1 million UAVs have been registered with the FAA.
+This is compared to the 320,000 manned aircraft registered with the agency.

 In 2016, NAAA was appointed to the Micro UAS Aviation Rulemaking Committee (ARC) that advised FAA on how to implement a “micro drone” category for UAVs weighing under 4.4 pounds.
 NAAA pushed for many safety measures in the ARC, but was ultimately outvoted in regards to many recommendations made to FAA.
 Ultimately, due to federal law enforcement and security agencies concerns with the Micro UAS ARC’s report it has been tabled.

 NAAA has also been appointed to the FAA’s Drone Advisory Committee’s subcommittees, which provides the FAA with advice on key UAS integration issues by identifying challenges and prioritizing improvements.
 Similarly, NAAA has been appointed to the White House’s Unmanned Aircraft Safety Team which is tasked with gathering and analyzing data to enhance safety and operations of drones in the NAS.